 Then there’s Lymphatic Fluid production.
 When you’re moving your body, your lymph nodes produce fluids that actively cleanse your system from toxins and boost your defenses.
 Bonus.

 If that wasn’t enough, studies show that increased muscle density and decreased fat composition actively strengthen your immune system.
 Why?
 The better your muscle mass, the better the reservoir of proteins for the immune system to use in times of need.

 This doesn’t mean you have to kill yourself at the gym.
-If you’re breaking a slight sweat every day, you’re doing yourself good and can rest assured that you’re moving enough.
+If you’re breaking a slight sweat every day, you’re doing yourself well and can rest assured that you’re moving enough.

 There’s nothing like the sun for disinfecting our blood and providing us with natural, abundant sources of Vitamin D. It helps to promote mental health and is also an incredible immune booster.

 When it comes to COVID-19 mortality, there seems to have been a correlation between high death rates and low Vitamin D levels.
 You can read more about this study here.

 Even if you happen to live in a climate with lots of cloud cover, as long as it’s light outside, you can still fill your boots and replenish your skin with Vitamin D. If you’re concerned about exposing your skin to sunshine, Eric has something to say to you.

 ‘I don’t care who told you this…but the sun did not magically become evil in 1963!’